isaiah2k/phase-1-Project/Readme.md

 ### Step 1: Create a Folder for the App

 **1.** Create a new folder on your computer where you want the Habit Tracker to reside.
-On Windows, open File Explorer, go to the location where you'd like to place the folder, right-click, and choose "New" > "Folder."
-Name it "habit-tracker-app".

-On Mac/Linux, open Terminal, and type:
+On Mac or Linux/Ubuntu, open Terminal, and type:
 - `mkdir habit-tracker-app`

 Then, navigate into the folder: